-CORE PRINCIPLES FOR COUPLE’S COUNSELLING
+CORE PRINCIPLES FOR RELATIONSHIP AND COUPLE’S COUNSELLING

-1 Recognise and modify unhelpful behaviour.
+1 Recognise and modify unhelpful behaviour in relationship.

-2 Change the perspective of the relationship.
+2 Change the perspective and experience of the relationship.

-3 Improve communication.
+3 Improve relational communication.

-4 Improve emotional honesty.
+4 Improve emotional honesty and expression.

 Couples who avoid expressing how they feel risk becoming emotionally distant and growing apart, both in their primary relationships and with friends and family.
 Identifying, understanding, accepting and expressing emotion is a primary counselling objective.